How Do electric dirt bikes Compare to Gas?

-Riding a dirt bike is a terrific way to see the outdoors, providing speed and efficiency to travel on any beaten path.
+Riding a dirt bike is a terrific way to see the outdoors.
+It provides speed and efficiency for traveling on any beaten path.
 You can ride through forests and across deserts while feeling the cool breeze.

 Usually, you’d drive a gas-powered dirt bike, but electric models are becoming more popular among off-road enthusiasts.
 How do they compare?
 Here’s everything you need to know about electric dirt bikes.